xmos/fwk_voice/modules/lib_vad/doc/src/getting_started.rst

 -------------

 The API is presented as two simple functions.
 These are initialisation and processing.
-Initialisation is called once at startup and fprocessing is called once per frame of samples.
+Initialisation is called once at startup and processing is called once per frame of samples.
 The performance requirement is relative low (around 5MIPS) and as such is supplied as a single threaded implementation only.